Esri/SwiftRTP/README.markdown

 # SwiftRTP

-Swift 1.2 implementation of RTP and the H264 RTP Profile.
+Swift 1.2 (iOS and Mac OS) implementation of RTP (["RTP: A Transport Protocol for Real-Time Applications"](https://tools.ietf.org/html/rfc3550)) and the H264 RTP Profile (["RTP Payload Format for H.264 Video"](http://tools.ietf.org/html/rfc3984)).

 ## What Works

+* Live streaming of RTP H264 video from [3DRobotics Solo](http://3drobotics.com/solo-drone/) drone.
+* Hardware acceleration of H264 decoding on (supported) iOS devices.
+(See the [WWDC 2014 Session 513: "Direct Access to Video Encoding and Decoding](https://developer.apple.com/videos/wwdc/2014/#513)).
 * Run the sample OS X application.
-It should be able to connect to a 3DR Solo and display a video stream (along with statistics about failed packets etc).
+It should be able to connect to a 3DRobotics Solo and display a video stream (along with statistics about failed packets etc).
 * Run a "test card" video stream using ffmpeg, the sample app will connect to it and display the card - (maybe with some corruption due to buggy `STAP-A`)